MichaelPNair/manga-mini-games/README.md

 * Improve style of webpage
 * Add animations to make games feel better
+* Allow selecting new manga wordle game by Id
+* Toggle to show or hide current game Id
 * Move Wordle answers and color validation to a server to prevent it being visible in browser dev tools
 * Make games more colour blind friendly (eg. patterns instead of colours to indicate match)
 * Add ability to make players wait a day for the next game